Maremhemalatha/DECISION-TREE-IMPLEMENTATION/README.md

 *DESCRIPTION*:

-*TASK 1: DECISION TREE IMPLEMENTATION*
+*TASK 1: DECISION TREE IMPLEMENTATION*:
 Task 1 involved implementing a Decision Tree  to perform classification on a chosen dataset.
 The purpose of this task was to understand how decision trees work, how to preprocess and train a model, and how to evaluate its performance.
 The task required building and visualizing a decision tree model using the scikit-learn library in Python.
 I selected the Zoo Classification Dataset from Kaggle for this implementation, as it provides a clear, structured classification problem that is suitable for beginners and educational purposes.

 *DATASET DESCRIPTION* :